 Dividing T. gondii parasites under a microscope (Photo: CC BY 4.0/Wikimedia)

 Does T. gondii cause mental disorders or other issues?

 Many studies have linked chronic Toxoplasma infection to psychiatric conditions, but researchers say there is not proof to confirm that T. gondii is the cause of them.

-"There may be an association but that doesn't mean there's causation," Dr. Hayden Schwenk, a pediatric infectious disease specialist at Stanford, told the San Francisco Chronicle.
+"There may be an association but that doesn't mean there's causation," Dr. Hayden Schwenk, a pediatric infectious disease specialist at Stanford, told the SF Gate.
 "Lots of people own cats and schizophrenia is a relatively uncommon illness."

 "Practically no people we work with have any sign of significant neurobehavioral problems such as schizophrenia, bipolar disorder, depression or suicide.
 If it happens, it must be very rare," said McLeod who cares for many persons with toxoplasmosis.
 "When it comes to mental disorders, it's very hard to say what came first.
 Maybe people who have the disease might be people who simply have more ways to contract Toxoplasma.
 An association does not mean there is a cause and effect."

 A recent study found links the parasite with several brain conditions, including Alzheimer’s disease, Parkinson’s, epilepsy and some cancers.